hzysvilla/Academic_Linux_sec_Papers/README.md

 ---
 * [ccs22]DirtyCred: Escalating Privilege in Linux Kernel.
 * [ccs20]Slake: Facilitating slab manipulation for exploiting vulnerabilities in the linux kernel.
+* [ccs20]A systematic study of elastic objects in kernel exploitation
 * [ccs16]Breaking Kernel Address Space Layout Randomization with Intel TSX.

 ### ndss